Home » Party Foods » Boards and Bars » Relish Tray

 Can I include raw vegetables and dips?

-The only rule to follow when making your Relish Tray is that there are no rules.
-It’s your Relish Tray and your party, so fill it with what you like to eat!
+The only rule to follow when making this relish tray recipe is that there are no rules.
+It’s your party, so fill it with what you like to eat!

 Modern Relish Tray